thecodeholic/lobibox/README.md

 *   You can show
     *   **messagesboxes in different colors and icons**
     *   **confirm message**
-    *   **one line prompt**
+    *   **one line prompt** (Any HTML5 input type can be used in prompt window.
+Such as: text, color, date, datetime, email, number, range etc)
     *   **multiline prompt**
-    *   **Any HTML5 input type can be used in prompt window.
-Such as: text, color, date, datetime, email, number, range etc.**
     *   **Progress messagebox**.
 Lobibox comes with default progress style but you can use bootstrap or any other style progress bar.
     *   **custom content window with ajax support with custom action buttons**
 *   Every message is an instance of plugin.
-You can easily grab the instance and attach events or call methods directly by the instance.
+You can easily grab the instance and attach events or call methods directly on the instance.

 #### Notifications